Don't start your own charity — sign up with us instead!

 On your Collective page, you can tell your story, accept donations, receive grants, thank supporters, and post updates.
-Manage expense payouts and track your budget transparently.
+You can manage expense payouts and track your budget transparently.

 You won't need to seek charitable status, or worry about incorporation, registration, or opening a new bank account.
 We take care of all of that, so you have more time to focus on your kaupapa and your mahi.